Chart Color Schemes

 Population

-Population growth drivers in Buderim - North are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Buderim - North are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-Buderim - North's population is approximately 19,879 as of August 2025.
-This figure represents an increase of 1,919 people since the 2021 Census, which reported a population of 17,960.
-The growth is inferred from ABS data showing an estimated resident population of 19,760 in June 2024 and the addition of 222 validated new addresses since the Census date.
-This results in a population density ratio of 824 persons per square kilometer, comparable to averages observed across other locations assessed by AreaSearch.
-Buderim - North's growth rate of 10.7% since the 2021 census exceeded both the SA3 area (7.4%) and non-metro areas, indicating it as a notable growth leader in the region.
-Interstate migration contributed approximately 73.7% of overall population gains during recent periods.
+Buderim - North's population is approximately 19,877 as of November 2025.
+This represents an increase of 1,917 people since the 2021 Census, which reported a population of 17,960.
+The growth is inferred from ABS data showing an estimated resident population of 19,760 in June 2024 and an additional 221 validated new addresses since the Census date.
+This results in a population density ratio of 824 persons per square kilometer, which aligns with averages seen across other locations assessed by AreaSearch.
+Buderim - North's growth rate of 10.7% since the 2021 census exceeds that of both its SA3 area (7.4%) and non-metro areas, making it a growth leader in the region.
+Interstate migration contributed approximately 73.7% of overall population gains during recent periods for this area.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are used, released in 2023 based on 2021 data.
-However, these state projections do not provide age category splits; therefore, AreaSearch applies proportional growth weightings from ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort when utilising state projections.
-Based on the latest population numbers, Buderim - North is expected to increase by approximately 2,331 persons by 2041, recording a total gain of around 11.1% over the 17-year period.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are used.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections released in 2023 based on 2022 data for each age cohort.
+Looking ahead, a population increase just below the median of locations outside capital cities is expected for Buderim - North, with an anticipated increase of 2,331 persons to reach approximately 22,208 by 2041 based on the latest annual ERP population numbers.
+This reflects a total gain of 11.1% over the 17-year period from 2024 to 2041.

 Frequently Asked Questions - Population